 In order to examine the impact of the enhanced lifetime of OGG1 post-IR in the absence of NEDD4L, but also the increased activity of OGG1 under these conditions, we analyzed overall cell survival in cells treated with NEDD4L siRNA.
-Additionally, we included cells containing OGG1 overexpression (Figure 6A), which would mimic the impact of NEDD4L loss.
+Additionally, we included cells containing OGG1 overexpression (Figure 6A; and Supplementary Figure 8A-C), which would mimic the impact of NEDD4L loss.
 We demonstrated that NEDD4L depleted cells displayed significantly (p<0.001) reduced cell survival in response to x-ray irradiation compared to the NT control siRNA treated cells (Figure 6B-C).
 Furthermore, this phenotype could be reproduced following overexpression of OGG1 (p<0.005 compared to NT siRNA treated cells), demonstrating that increased levels and thus activity of OGG1 directly enhances the cell killing effects of IR (Figure 6B).
 We subsequently analyzed the impact of this increased stability of OGG post-IR, on the kinetics of DNA damage repair in cells treated with NEDD4L siRNA.
 Alkaline comet assays were used to measure the kinetics of DNA single strand breaks and alkali-labile sites generated directly but also as intermediates of BER.
 Post-IR, we observed that DNA damage was gradually resolved in NT control siRNA treated cells from 0-120 min post-irradiation (Figure 6D; and Figure 6E, dark blue bars).
 In contrast in NEDD4L siRNA treated cells, the levels of DNA damage were persistently higher, and were statistically significant at 10-120 min post-irradiation than the NT control siRNA treated cells (Figure 6D; and Figure 6E, compare dark blue and red bars).
 We hypothesized that this increased DNA damage in NEDD4L depleted cells was caused through increased OGG1-mediated BER.
 Therefore, we utilized a modified version of the comet assay, employing recombinant OGG1 and APE1 (to increase OGG1 processivity) to incise any residual oxidative DNA damage at the various time-points post-irradiation.
 This revealed elevated levels of DNA damage in NT control siRNA treated cells from 20-120 min post-IR compared with the same cells analyzed under the standard alkaline comet assay conditions (Figure 6D; and Figure 6E, compare dark blue and light blue bars).
 This demonstrated the presence of unrepaired oxidative DNA damage during these time points, which have slower kinetics of repair than directly-induced DNA single strand breaks and alkali-labile sites.
 However, in NEDD4L siRNA treated cells, there was no impact of the enzyme-modified conditions on the levels of DNA damage (Figure 6D; and Figure 6E, compare red and orange bars).
 This suggests that oxidative DNA damage sites have been more readily incised by the increased levels and activity of OGG1 in the absence of NEDD4L, resulting in an overall elevation in BER intermediates which likely contribute to decreased cell survival post-irradiation.

 DISCUSSION